News & Blogs

 How Do You Treat a More Severe Ankle Sprain?

 Healing time for a sprained ankle may depend on the severity of the sprain.
-Research demonstrates that 1 to 2 out of 10 people with severe ankle sprain experience chronic ankle instability.
+Research shows that 1 to 2 in 10 people with severe ankle sprain experience chronic ankle instability.
 Ankle instability leaves the ankle at a much higher risk for unexpected ankle twists and even post-traumatic ankle arthritis.

 The type of treatment utilized for your case will vary depending on the type and severity of your sprain.
 Most likely, your treatment will involve one or more of the following:

 • For more severe ankle sprains, immobilization is often needed.
-Your doctor may fit you in a boot or prescribe crutches for a period of time to limit excess movement of the ankle joint and to allow the ankle to heal with the appropriate ligament tension.
+Your doctor may fit you in a boot or prescribe crutches for some time to limit excess movement of the ankle joint and to allow the ankle to heal with the appropriate ligament tension.

 • If inflammation does not go away following these other measures, your doctor may prescribe steroid injections.